-Beech class have enjoyed learning about Italy this term but were particularly fascinated by the story of Mount Vesuvius and the effect that it had on Pompeii.
+Beech class enjoyed learning about Italy and were particularly fascinated by the story of Mount Vesuvius and the effect that it had on Pompeii.
 As a result, after half-term, the topic changed tack to focus on the children’s interest in volcanoes.
 The children worked in small groups to build model volcanoes, using bottles and papier-mâché, which they erupted this week using bicarbonate of soda and vinegar with spectacular results!
 The models demonstrated the way that the lava flows after an eruption.

 Sycamore class have been focusing on looking at the human and physical features of the UK and France before moving on to look at rivers and the water cycle.